 How useful are guard hairs?

 Coarse guard hairs do a lot more than just offer waterproofing despite being the best thing next to an actual waterproof coat.
-Guard hairs are so complex and integrated to a dogs wellbeing and even emotions that it would feel like losing a limb if they lost it.
+Guard hairs are so complex and integrated into a dog’s well-being and even emotions that it would feel like losing a limb if they lost it.

 However, the most important part of this coarse layer is thermoregulation and to aid the dog to cool down and warm up, especially for single coated dogs.
 It helps them cool down by shedding and thinning when the seasons change whilst the skin still constantly produces the oils to repel external threats and of course the waterproofing.